 Compilation of advises, tips and tricks from my experience with others

 Throughout my time playing snooker, I’ve been trying to constantly improve my game my way and seriously, my way was taking me to Timbuktu via Holland.
 My brother is actually quite a snooker player himself but I was not given many lessons from him until later when I seriously wanted to play the game.
-Throughout the years, I’ve met many good players and here’s a compilations of advises they gave to me.
+Throughout the years, I’ve met many good players, and here’s a compilation of advice they gave to me.

 So some of you now might be interested in getting a cue, let me share my experience with you.

 My conversation with my brother, Alvin Chin, taught me that a snooker cue is made out of 4 splices of wood and a pool cue is made out of 10 splices hence the higher price in pool cues.
 Snooker cues are usually made out of ash or maple wood whilst the lower end cues can be made out of other woods like rosewood and ebony.
 In general, ash wood has a very visible grain and maple wood’s grain is very fine.
 According to an article by Maximumbreak.com, ash wood tends to be stiffer than maple wood cues and some players prefer maple cues as the end is whippier than ash.